ATV: Quad Power Racing

 ATV: Quad Power Racing is a 2000 racing video game developed by Climax Development and published by Acclaim Entertainment under their Acclaim Sports banner for the PlayStation.
 A Game Boy Advance version was released two years later and developed by Tantalus Interactive, and was released under the AKA Acclaim banner.

 A sequel, ATV: Quad Power Racing 2, was released in 2003 on sixth-generation consoles.

 Gameplay

 There are four gameplay modes: championship, single race, time attack, and two-player.
 In championship mode there are six different playable characters to choose from and twelve tracks to race on.
 The tracks are separated to three different themes: desert, forest and snow.
 Objective is to win first place against five other computer-controlled opponents.
 In the time attack mode and the single race mode objective is to record a high score by time or place respectively.
 Two-player mode is a race between two human opponents in split screen.
 The game also features weather effects.

 Reception

+Game Boy Advance

+The Game Boy Advance version received mixed reviews from critics.